Learn more »

-The most recent ICE Puiblic Dialogue attracted more than 1200 people to the Nourse Theater in San Francisco.
+The recent ICE Puiblic Dialogue in San Francisco attracted more than 1200 people to the Nourse Theater.

 The Institute for Cross-Disciplinary Engagement (ICE), directed by Marcelo, brought together leading scientists, humanists, and public intellectuals for its launching conference.

-Check out the trailer for Marcelo's edX online course that investigates the limits of knowledge and what we can and cannot know of the world and ourselves was a smashing success.
+Marcelo's edX online course investigating the limits of knowledge and what we can and cannot know of the world and ourselves was a smashing success.
 Check out the archives.

 A new paper by Marcelo and Damian Sowinski on applying information theory to how we make sense of the world.

 In this TEDxEast talk, Marcelo tells the 13.7-billion-year story of our universe in 18 minutes.